 While scholarships are not available for online students, the University of New Haven does accept federal financial aid.

-The University of New Haven’s online master’s in accounting includes concentration options in forensic accounting and Artificial Intelligence/AI analytics (STEM).
+The University of New Haven’s online master’s in accounting includes concentration options in Forensic Accounting and Accounting Analytics (STEM).

 - Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Accountants and Auditors.
 Retrieved from https://www.bls.gov/ooh/business-and-financial/accountants-and-auditors.htm.